shrkw/tagval/README.md

 - If `opt` is `None()`, it returns `undefined`.

 It's useful when you are irritating such as "IT HAS SOME VALUE OBVIOUSLY!".
-This method is safer than `opt.val` because it can't be certified that val of None is always undefined.
+This method is a bit safer than `opt.val`.

 #### `opt.equal(oqt)`
 - If `opt` is `Some(v)` and `oqt` is `Some(w)`, it returns `v === w`.